ignored-comment/ignored-comment/README.md

 ![image](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)

 ### It looks like I code a lot, right?
 Actually, no. I've obscured my coding days chart - I hope you understand.
-Does frequency of code or total code output align with your company's overall business goals?
+I want to challenge you: does frequency of code or total output of code align with your company's overall business goals?
 Confused?
 Let's talk about it.
 I'd love to change your mind.